pradeepsinngh/Quick-Machine-Learning-Notes/README.md

 Think of your model as a hypothesis (a function) which maps input features (or independent variables) to some target feature (or dependent variable).
 There are two main types of relationships between the independent variables and the dependent variable: **linear** and **non-linear**.

-###### something about linear and non-linear relationships

-#### How can I tell if my data is linear or non-linear?

-###### One method is to use train a perceptron classifier, which will converge if the data is linearly separable.
-In other words, if it gives 100% accuracy that means your data is linear?

 #### What is the performance measure P and how is it measured?